10 Signs Your Natural Dentist is Truly HolisticUpdated: January 25, 2018 Oral Health

-Cultures that deviated from their native diet began suffering from tooth decay with chronic and degenerative diseases and physical malformations including dental malocclusions manifesting in the next generation.
+Cultures that deviated from their native diet began suffering from tooth decay with chronic and degenerative diseases and physical malformations including crooked teeth and dental malocclusions manifesting in the next generation.
 Finding a natural dentist that will use nontoxic treatments and methods that will facilitate oral health without any harm to the rest of the body is tricky because many natural dentists who claim to be holistic are actually not.

 They may define themselves as a natural dentist on their website and in their marketing materials, but in fact they might just sell supplements in their office with every single dental practice by the book conventional.